-This will fill their bellies so they can go longer before waking up hungry.
+The idea behind this is to fill baby’s belly so she can last longer before waking up hungry.

 You could also try the “dream feed,” which is feeding your baby (partially waking them up) when YOU go to bed.
-It’s called the dream feed because they can nurse or feed while half-awake.
-This too will buy you a bit more time before the first dinner bell is rung.
+It’s called the dream feed because an infant can nurse or feed while only half-awake.
+This, too, will buy you a bit more time before the first dinner bell is rung.
 I call it buying an insurance policy on the beginning of your night. 😉

 If you do this, you will notice this span-of-sleeping-at-night gradually lengthen and lengthen.
 For Lucie, it happened fast.
 One night, she slept from 10 pm-3 am (weeeeeeeee!).
 The next night she woke at 4 am.
 The following week she slept from 10 pm-5 am, then 6 am, then (ohmygodddd) 7 am.
 It was a beautiful thing.